Grumblesaur/quickgen/README.txt

 "C" in them from the syllable structures list.

 Likewise with "O" if you have a similar case with onsets.

+So even for unused codas, do:

+//codas :: 2
+0

+This ensures that the program won't break in the case of an empty list.
+(I don't know if it actually would break, but it's better not to take any chances.)

 If your language has syllabic nasals or sonorants, create a group for them in vowels.
 You can still have a group